mezzio/mezzio/docs/book/features/router/interface.md

      * If this result represents a failure, return false; otherwise, return the
      * matched route instance.
      *
-     * Available starting in zend-expressive-router 1.3.0.
+     * Available starting in mezzio-router 1.3.0.
      *
      * @return Route
      */